Xianbbx/HTTP-Server-in-C-/resources.md

-A file with useful resources for this project
+A list of resources I used and were helpful in building this project